 The College operates a defined contribution pension scheme in respect of certain employees.
 The scheme and its assets are held by independent managers.
-The pension charge represents contributions due from the College amounting to £14,950 (2013 - £Nil) of which £2,974 (2013 - £Nil) was outstanding at the year end.
+The pension charge represents contributions due from the College amounting to £70,000 (2013/14 £15,000).